daniloBlera/dotfiles/readme.md

 ## Manual installation

-1. clone the repository;
-2. copy the contents of a package into your user's home;
+This is a matter of copying the contents of a package directly into your user's home.
-3. be happy.

 ## Installation using GNU Stow